South Asian migrants accuse Croatian police of brutal beatings at border | DW | 26.10.2020

 "They say that the injuries were caused by the Croatian police.
 We report the issue to relevant institutions and organizations whenever we receive such injured people," Cilkovski told DW.

-"The testimonies that the DRC has collected from victims of push-backs are horrifying," Charlotte Slente, Secretary General of DRC, told DW,
+"The testimonies that the DRC has collected from victims of pushbacks are horrifying," DRC Secretary General Charlotte Slente told DW.

-"People from different groups and nationalities have independently reported inhumane treatment, savage beatings and even sexual abuse at the border," she added, emphasizing this has been taking place for months, and authorities need to intervene.
+"People from different groups and nationalities have independently reported inhumane treatment, savage beatings and even sexual abuse at the border," she added, emphasizing this has been taking place for months.

-"There is an urgent need to ensure that independent border monitoring mechanisms are in place to prevent these abuses, and to ensure that all reports of abuse are transparently and credibly investigated – and those responsible are held to account," she said.
+She said authorities needed to intervene.
+"There is an urgent need to ensure that independent border monitoring mechanisms are in place to prevent these abuses and to ensure that all reports of abuse are transparently and credibly investigated – and those responsible are held to account," she said.

-Human Rights Watch (HRW) has repeatedly asked the EU Commission to take action against member states like Croatia, accused of allowing unlawful abuse during violent push-backs at EU borders.
+Human Rights Watch (HRW) has repeatedly asked the European Commission to take action against member states like Croatia, accused them of allowing unlawful abuse during violent pushbacks at EU borders.

-"HRW has documented violent push-backs from Croatia to Bosnia and Serbia for several years.
-These abuses have been going on unabated and are a frequent occurrence; not isolated events but rather part of systemic practice by Croatian border officials," Lydia Gall, a senior researcher on the western Balkans at HRW, told DW.
+"HRW has documented violent pushbacks from Croatia to Bosnia and Serbia for several years.
+These abuses have been going on unabated and are a frequent occurrence — not isolated events but rather a part of systemic practice by Croatian border officials," Lydia Gall, a senior researcher on the western Balkans at HRW, told DW.

 "EU law prohibits summary returns of migrants, and any violence during such unlawful returns on all its external borders," she added.